Skip to content

 Does Kahoot have AI-generated questions like LearnClash?

-What is the cheapest Kahoot paid plan in 2026?
+What is the cheapest way to get free AI quiz generation in 2026?

 Is LearnClash free compared to Kahoot?

 Both apps have free tiers.
-LearnClash free includes unlimited duels, all topics, ELO rankings, full spaced repetition, and zero ads.
-Kahoot free limits live hosting to 10 players.
+LearnClash free includes free daily duels, all topics, ELO rankings, full spaced repetition, and zero ads.
+Kahoot free limits live hosting to 10 players and gates AI generation to paid plans.
 LearnClash Premium costs $7.99/month or $59.99/year, with a 7-day free trial on the annual plan.
-Kahoot's eight paid plans range from $3 to $59/month.

 Start my free duel